-Eleven Parenting Beliefs to Raise A Healthy Child
+Eleven Parenting Beliefs To Raise A Healthy Child

 The following are guidelines that will help you effectively create a healthy and happy life for your child and prepare him or her for a successful future.
 Effective parenting requires that you conscientiously, consistently and with determination do your very best in raising your son or daughter.